MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-aspnet-core-ef-step-01.md

 ## Explore ASP.NET Core project types

-You can choose your project name and location, then pick Create.
+You can choose your project name and location, then pick **Create**.
 Now choose which template to use for your ASP.NET Core application.
 You can choose from the following options:

 - Empty.
 An empty project template that lets you start from scratch.
 - API.
 Best for Web APIs.